 Hummus also makes a great addition to a pickle and olive board.
 The Mediterranean flavors in the hummus really stand out when paired with olives.

 If platters aren’t your thing, you can opt for veggie cups.
-Just use small clear cups and start with a scoop of hummus in the bottom of each cup.
+Just use small clear cups and start with a scoop of hummus at the bottom of each cup.
 Then slice carrots and celery (or any of your other favorite vegetables) and stick them on top.
+Add a sprinkling of salt and pepper.
 These are a great grab-and-go option.

 What Goes With Hummus For Dinner